byuccl/dac_sdc_2022/_labs/lab_4.md

 - You must set the [`SO_REUSEADDR`](https://man7.org/linux/man-pages/man7/socket.7.html){:target="_blank"} option on the server socket.

-- Your must handle any request size.
+- Your server must handle any request size.

 - Your server does not need to support IPv4 or concurrent clients.

 - Return "error" if an error occurs when processing request.

-- Properly shutdown server when a interrupt signal (`ctrl-c`) is sent to server.
+- Properly shutdown server when an interrupt signal (`ctrl-c`) is sent to server.

 ## Testing